Sigils

 The Android That Designed Itself, Julian K. Jarboe

-I find myself often repeating: "You and I, we are already only whole, and shifting towards the divine. ...
-"My life, which is worth more than anyone's wanting, including your own, is not diminished by its smallness, but honed."
+I found myself returning to: "You and I, we are already only whole, and shifting towards the divine. ...
+"My life, which is worth more than anyone's wanting, including your own, is not diminished by its smallness, but honed." an honored book on my shelf.